SAINT MARCELLIN CHAMPAGNAT

 On August 3, 1964, Marist School, with a five-classroom building ready for occupancy, opened its doors to 150 elementary pupils enrolled in Prep, Grades 1,2,3, and 4.
 Br.
 Bernard Curtin, FMS was assigned the first school director and master of scholastics who were professed Brothers undergoing post-novitiate training in preparation for the teaching apostolate.
 The school provided the opportunity for the young Brothers to teach Religion and supervise pupils’ activities.

 To date, Marist is one of the first schools in the Philippines to have been granted a Level III accreditation by the Federation of Accrediting Agencies of the Philippines (FAAP).

 PHILOSOPHY OF MARIST EDUCATION

-Catholic – Marist School is a catholic school and its philosophy of education is based on the teachings of Christ guided by the Catholic Church.
-As a catholic school, its primary function is to evangelize by making “Jesus known and loved”.
+Catholic – Marist School is a Catholic school and its philosophy of education is based on the teachings of Christ guided by the Catholic Church.
+As a Catholic institution, its primary function is to evangelize by making “Jesus known and loved”.
 As a school, it is a place where the Gospel values are lived and proclaimed.
-These values are necessary in building the Kingdom of God where there is joy, love, compassion, solidarity, justice, freedom, service, forgiveness, truth respect for human dignity and peace.
+These values are necessary in building the Kingdom of God characterized by joy, love, compassion, solidarity, justice, freedom, service, forgiveness, truth respect for human dignity and peace.

 It is also catholic in the real sense of the word.
 Being catholic means to be universal in its aims and appeals to all persons regardless of race, gender, religion, or social position.